wilabcnit/wilablpwanntnsim/README.md

 ## Overview

-This repository contains the source code for the Monte Carlo simulator used in the paper titled "Packet Collision Probability of Direct-to-Satellite IoT Systems".
+This repository contains the source code for the Monte Carlo simulator used in the paper titled *"Packet Collision Probability of Direct-to-Satellite IoT Systems"*.
 The simulator is designed to validate the analytical models presented in the paper by comparing them against extensive network simulations.

 ## Repository Contents